HiDMadMad/madmad-todo/README.md

 ---

 ## 🙏 Contributions

-Contributions, bug reports, and suggestions are welcome!
-Feel free to open issues or submit pull requests
+Feedback, ideas, and pull requests are welcome!
+Feel free to open an issue or contribute.